ropensci/treebase/inst/doc/treebase/treebase.md

-and confirm the result presented in @derryberry2011, that the yule.2.rate model is the best fit to the data.
+and confirm the result presented in @derryberry2011; that the yule.2.rate model is the best fit to the data.

 In this fast-moving field, new methods often become available within the time-frame that another manuscript is submitted by its authors and the time at which if first appears in print.
-For instance, the more sophisticated methods available in the more recent package, ` TreePar `, introduced in @stadler2011 were not used in this study.
+For instance, the more sophisticated methods available in the more recent package, `TreePar`, introduced in @stadler2011 were not used in this study.